nx-lr/32chars-js/README.md

 JavaScript stores strings as **UTF-16**, so all BMP characters, code points `U+0000` to `U+FFFF` are encoded as _two_ bytes while the rest are encoded as _four_.

 The text is split by a delimiter such as a space, or the most common substring which the compiler detects.
 The split elements go into an array and delimited with commas.
 There could be empty array slots, so nothing goes in between the commas.
-Unfortunately, JavaScript ignores trailing commas, so we have to explicitly add trailing comma if the final element of an output array is empty.
+Unfortunately, JavaScript ignores trailing commas, so we have to explicitly add a trailing comma if the final element of an output array is empty.

 ### Quoting string literals

-We create string literals in JavaScript in three ways: single-quoted `''`, double-quoted `""` and _template_ (backtick) strings ` `` `.
+We create string literals in JavaScript in three ways: single-quoted `''`, double-quoted `""` and _template_ (back tick) strings ` `` `.
 Both single and double-quoted strings are functionally the same.
 Template strings allow for interpolating values with the `${}` syntax.
 In the output, we quote sequences of ASCII symbols directly as they are in any of these three quotes.

 Usually, the runs do not contain any of the quote characters `` ' " ` ``, or the backslash `\`, so any type of quote would do without escapes.
 If any of these above-mentioned characters are present, then the backslash, and the corresponding quote character is escaped, by prefixing it with a backslash (like `'\\'`), preventing the string from abruptly ending.

-In template literals delimited with backticks `` ` ``, the sequence `${`, which begins interpolation, is also escaped to avoid opening interpolation.
+In template literals delimited with back ticks `` ` ``, the sequence `${`, which begins interpolation, is also escaped to avoid opening interpolation.

 Each substring in the output goes through a quoting function, and calls `jsesc` on each.
 The number of escapes in all the three strings are counted, and the string literal with the least number of escapes is selected.
 In most cases where there are no escapes, the compiler just falls back cycling between the three delimiters.

-The rules for quoting object keys are different: backtick-delimited strings cannot be used, as they throw a syntax error; string keys which are valid identifiers, i.e. combinations of `_` and `$`, do not need to be quoted.
+The rules for quoting object keys are different: back tick-delimited strings cannot be used, as they throw a syntax error; string keys which are valid identifiers, i.e. combinations of `_` and `$`, do not need to be quoted.

 ### Statement 1